Chart Color Schemes

 Wattle Range is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Wattle Range, as evaluated at the latest Census, comprised 99.2% houses and 0.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings, compared to Non-Metro SA's 87.6% houses and 12.5% other dwellings.
-The level of home ownership in Wattle Range was 51.8%, with the remainder of dwellings either mortgaged (36.8%) or rented (11.4%).
-The median monthly mortgage repayment in the area was $1,006, while the median weekly rent figure was recorded at $177.
-Nationally, Wattle Range's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+In Wattle Range, as per the latest Census evaluation, 99.2% of dwellings were houses, with the remaining 0.8% being semi-detached, apartments, or other types.
+This contrasts with Non-Metro SA's figures of 87.6% houses and 12.5% other dwellings.
+Home ownership in Wattle Range stood at 51.8%, with mortgaged dwellings making up 36.8% and rented ones 11.4%.
+The median monthly mortgage repayment was $1,006, lower than Non-Metro SA's average of $1,083.
+Weekly rent median in Wattle Range was $177, compared to Non-Metro SA's $205.
+Nationally, Wattle Range's mortgage repayments were significantly lower at $1,006 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing